Zackattak01/WindowsBrainfuckCompiler/README.md

 To compile a program use 'BrainfuckCompiler <Your_bf_program>'.
 This will create an executable with the same name that will also be runnable from the command line.

+# Build Flags
+-cio: Uses console IO rather than file IO
+-fio: Uses file IO rather than console IO (this flag is redundant as it is set by default) -s  : Keeps the C source file instead of deleting it

 # Issues